 How Does the Body Detox?

-Detoxification methods for promoting healing go back thousands of years–all the way back to Hippocrates – “Father of Western Medicine.”
+Detoxification methods for promoting healing goes back thousands of years–all the way back to Hippocrates – “Father of Western Medicine.”
 By definition, detoxification is the physiological removal of toxic substances from within your body.
 The body has several systems in place for removing waste and toxins.
 The excretory system plays the largest role in detoxification.
 The job of this system is defecation and urination.
 The most important organs that belong to the excretory system are the skin, liver, lungs, large intestine, and kidneys.

 Fortunately, there are ways to counteract some toxins and pollutants.
 Your body’s natural detoxification processes exist to deal with the ones we are unable to avoid.
 You can help your body perform these processes by frequently consuming detox foods.